kubeflow/website/content/docs/gke/deploy/monitor-iap-setup.md

          kfctl init myapp --project=myproject --platform=gcp
          ```

-       * Rerun kfctl with a different name but using a name you hadn't used in the past
+       * Rerun kfctl with a different name that you had not previously used

          ```
          kfctl init myapp-unique --project=myproject --platform=gcp